RuriDragon

 RuriDragon (ルリドラゴン, Ruridoragon) is a Japanese web manga series written and illustrated by Masaoki Shindo.
 It was originally a one-shot published in Shueisha's Jump Giga magazine in December 2020, before being serialized in Weekly Shōnen Jump starting in June 2022.
 Following an 18-month hiatus, the series was moved to Weekly Shōnen Jumps digital version and the Shōnen Jump+ service in April 2024.
-Its chapters have been collected into four tankōbon volumes as of November 2025.
+Its chapters have been collected into five tankōbon volumes as of March 2026.
+An anime television series adaptation produced by Kyoto Animation has been announced.

 Premise

 Ruri Aoki wakes up one day and notices that horns started growing from her head.
 When asked about it, her mother reveals that she is actually a half-dragon.
 Despite this revelation, Ruri tries to continue living a normal life, though it is more challenging than she thought.